evolve2k/fly/README.md

 # fly

-Execute flight searches right from the command line
+Execute flight searches from the command line

 ## Installation